 A few tips and tricks to help you hack your pack!

-As freelancers, we travel with a lot of electronics so we can work on the road.
-This can mean two laptops, an iPad, two phones, a camera and a GoPro!
-If this sounds like you too, then you’re going to need more than one power point.
-Buy one power-point converter and take a power board with multiple plug-ins on it.
+If like me, you travel with a laptop, two cameras, a phone, and a watch, then you’re going to need more than one power outlet.
+Buy one outlet converter and take a power outlet board from home with multiple plug-ins on it.
 It makes life so much easier!
-Find Power Boards here and Find Power Converters here.

 Useful travel resources for your next adventure!